AlanRostem/SteelPurge/design/idea_notes.md

 - Companion Drone Puzzle Idea: When entering the puzzle area, the player is shown how all puzzle objects were affected.
 Based on that is how the objects can be turned back
 - Companion Drone Puzzle Idea: Make the puzzles super simple, they do not need to be the main part of the game
 - Companion Drone Puzzle Idea: The puzzles can be used as a means to reach secrets
-- Crates only breakable via power slide.
+- Crates only breakable via power slide or shots.
 They can contain scrap and ammo
+- Remove the drone puzzles.
+Instead make him hover on top of the player when a power up is ready
+- Breakable obstacles that grant scrap when broken.
+Can be used to teach recoil boosting
+- Focus on designing level elements that provide variety in combat the levels.
+For example, a platform that lifts in the air while enemies spawn in from the sides